kyotoprotokollet/Gulp-4-build/readme.md

 - NPM install
 - Run: `npm run dev` to start a development server with BrowserSync
 - Run: `npm run prod` to build production ready assets

+## Note
+- The index file points to the development version of the assets, so to load the production assets you need to change script and link tag to point to the *.min versions.